Stanton and Olive, About 1915

 Horses from the Bickleton merry-go-round on display in Bickleton.

-In 1929, Sam was among three Bickleton men that negotiated the purchase of a unique merry-go-round that is still an operating attraction at the annual Alder Creek Pioneer Picnic near Bickleton.
+In 1929, Sam was among four Bickleton men that negotiated the purchase of a unique 1905 merry-go-round from Oaks Park in Portland that is still an operating attraction at the annual Alder Creek Pioneer Picnic near Bickleton.

 The 24-horse Armitage Herschell/Herschell-Spillman carousel was built in New York between 1890 and 1907.
 The technology is unique because the horses rock but there is no overhead mechanism.
 There are less than ten still operational in the U.S.